 The lights in the houses were extinguished as if their occupants had collectively agreed to trade sleep for darkness.
-The tops of the tall lamp-posts along the alley were concealed in shadows, leaving it uncertain whether the globes in their lamp bases had burned out on their own or had been shattered by children during the day, using slingshots to either find solace or take revenge for their failed attempts at bird hunting.
+The tops of the tall lamp posts along the alley were concealed in shadows, leaving it uncertain whether the globes in their lamp bases had burned out on their own or had been shattered by children during the day, using slingshots to either find solace or take revenge for their failed attempts at bird hunting.

 The cloak of darkness proved advantageous for the clandestine members of Kurdish political parties, as the night was their sole opportunity to distribute party manifestos and leave graffiti throughout Halabja town.
 It seemed as if the night had forged an alliance with the town’s inhabitants.
 However, their manifestos and graffiti would only endure for a few hours on the doors of schools, bathhouses, offices, mosques, malls, and shops, as they would be painstakingly removed one by one by state officials at the crack of dawn.

 His torchlight stretched ahead of his feet, casting beams that illuminated the even and uneven ground of the alley.
-It revealed the intertwined paths of other narrow passages on both sides, the remnants of chalk lines from little girls’ games like foursquare, leap-frog, and marbles.
+It revealed the intertwined paths of other narrow passages on both sides, the remnants of chalk lines from little girls’ games like foursquare, leapfrog, and marbles.
 Empty cans, dented oil gallons, once used as makeshift toys and playing fields, scattered around.
 Occasionally, the beams would bounce off parked cars and carts and illuminate the wooden and metal front doors of the houses, showcasing their various locksets, handles, and metal knockers.
 These details seemed like props arranged for a grand performance, unveiled by the torchlight in Omar’s hand.
 Yet, they couldn’t rival the radiance of sunlight, which effortlessly reveals hidden entities lurking in the darkness of night.

-The sounds of an elderly man’s cough and a recently awakened baby’s intermittently emanated from the neighboring houses.
+The sounds of an elderly man’s cough and a recently awakened baby emanated from the neighboring houses.
 They seemed to express irritation towards the encompassing darkness of the night.

-In the town’s outskirts, the barks of dogs echoed sporadically,” Waw, Waw…,” their motives shrouded in mystery.
+In the town’s outskirts, the barks of dogs echoed sporadically, their motives shrouded in mystery.
 Did they feel disconnected from their packs or miss the company shepherds?
 Were they barking out of hunger or fear?
 Fear of what?
 Perhaps the eerie ambiance created by the abandoned and empty villages on the town’s edge and beyond.
-The Iraqi government had demolished those villages, compelling the residents to settle in camps near the city.
+The Iraqi Government had demolished those villages, compelling the residents to settle in camps near the city.

-The chirping of crickets blended with other distant sounds, forming a chorus of “chirp…chirp…chirp,” serenading the darkness of the night.
+The chirping of crickets blended with other distant sounds, forming a chorus serenading the darkness of the night.
 Their melody continued until the beams of light single caught them, momentarily silencing their song.

 Omar used his flashlight to navigate his way to the bakery, where he worked every morning.
-Suddenly, he heard the distant rattle of gunshots, an alert that did not deter him but quickened his pace.
+He heard the distant rattle of gunshots, an alert that did not deter him but quickened his pace.
 After a while, he heard a sound closer to him, resembling the rhythmic clanging of a tinsmith’s hammar, as if someone aimed to disturb the night by straightening bent containers, crafting baking metals, and forging barbecue grills.
-He halted, listened attentively, and asked himself, “Tinsmithing at night!”
-Yet, the dissonant and unmusical noise convinced him that it could not be the work of a skilled tinsmith.
+He halted, listened.
+“Tinsmithing at night?”
+His words a whisper.